m-mansour1/Hospital-Management-System/README.md

 # Hospital-Management-System
-Web app developed using HTML, CSS, JavaScript, php and MySQL that allows a hospital to automate their daily tasks.
+Web app developed using HTML5, CSS2, JavaScript, PHP and MySQL that allows a hospital to automate their daily tasks.